Research and Education

 - The Navajos, International Olympic Committee, Lausanne, Switzerland, 2003

-and childrenin Bonampak, Chiapas, Mexico
+Dr. Isabel Hawkins and children in Bonampak, Chiapas, Mexico